IntelexTechnologies/api-docs/source/includes/acts/get_api.md

 --------- | ---- | -----------
 PageNumber | int | Page number of the results to fetch.
-PageSize | int | The number of results per page operationTypeIds | int | The unique identifier for this operation type record operationTypes | string | The type of operational data
+PageSize | int | The number of results per page unitIds | int | Unit ID is one of the unique identifier for this Unit record unitTypeIds | int | Unit Type Ids is the unique identifier of the associated unit type units | string | Units is one of the filter option and the parameter is for the Name of the Unit

 ### 14. Workflow Table